3hundred4teen/3h4/inky-badge.md

 The proper way: head over and download the [InkypHAT Repo](https://github.com/pimoroni/inky-phat).
 In `tools` is a nifty .gpl file that has the color palette for [Gimp](https://www.gimp.org/).
 On Gimp, head to Image -> Mode -> Indexed.
 Then open the pane located at Windows -> Dockable Dialogues -> Palettes.
 Click the little leftwards arrow toggle on the panel and (this took me 2 hours to find) hover over Palette Menu, and click on Import Palette....
 Select the InkypHAT gpl file and you are away

 The faffy way I did it: creating a 212x104 image in Illustrator, and painstakingly, pixel-by-pixel ensuring it was only three colors, (255, 255, 255), (0, 0, 0), or (255, 0, 0).
+The QR code links to http://3h4.uk, and the name is a photoshopped picture of my own handwriting.
 This took me several hours.
 Then I had to invert Black and Red.
 This was the result:

 ![InkyBadge](https://raw.githubusercontent.com/3hundred4teen/3hundred4teen/master/assets/images/inky-holder/badge.png "InkyBadge")